How to Choose the Right Yarn for Your Knitting Project

 • Blended yarns: Many yarns are a blend of different fibers, combining the strengths of each.
 A wool-acrylic blend, for example, will have the warmth and stretch of wool but the durability and easy care of acrylic.

 Tip: If you're knitting for someone with sensitive skin, consider hypoallergenic fibers like cotton or bamboo.
-These are soft, breathable, and less likely to cause irritation.
+These are soft, breathable, and less likely to irritate.

 3. Texture and Finish: Smooth vs. Textured Yarns